davidbuterez/multi-fidelity-gnns-for-drug-discovery-and-quantum-mechanics/README.md

 As with the other models, a helper notebook to generate training commands/scripts is provided (`generate_shallow_scripts.ipynb`).

 ## Requirements/installation
 The main dependencies are PyTorch, PyTorch Geometric, PyTorch Lightning, and RDKit.
 Certain steps also require pandas, numpy, scipy, sklearn, and tqdm.
+The install time is dedtermined in large part by the quality of the internet connection, but should take less than 30 minutes on a normal computer.

 The latest releases of the above work with our code (tested up to PyTorch 1.12).
 For example: